 A lattice-like timber pavilion designed for the expo at the AIA Conference 2017 in Orlando Florida

-Built using traditional jointing methods, this timber pavilion with moving shutters and planters sits in the courtyard of an art gallery
+Built using traditional jointing methods, this timber pavilion sits in the courtyard of an art gallery

 The sculptural quality of this pedestrian bridge echoes its vibrant surroundings

-a remodeling exercise of an existing house with a circular courtyard
+A remodelling exercise of an existing house with a central circular courtyard

 Tropical secondary school, passively designed to improve the standard typology

-Awarded third prize winner, this proposal uses recycled material to create a workshop garden for the local community around Canning Town Caravanserai in London
+This proposal uses recycled material to create a workshop garden for the local community of Canning Town

 Passive cooling methods are used for this hostel development providing 120 bed spaces in the small coastal town of Rompin in Pahang